 Family Nurse Practitioner at Southern Miss

 Advanced practice nurses are registered nurses who have gained advanced preparation for expanded clinical practice.
 Advanced practice nurses must be grounded in theory and utilize research and evidence as guides to their clinical practice.
-We have three options for the Family Nurse Practitioner at Southern Miss: BSN to DNP, MSN, and Post-Graduate Certificate.
+We have two options for the Family Nurse Practitioner at Southern Miss: BSN to DNP and Post-Graduate Certificate.

-The baccalaureate degree in nursing, master's degree in nursing, and Doctor of Nursing Practice degree at The University of Southern Mississippi is accredited by the Commission on Collegiate Nursing Education and the Board of Trustees of State Institutions of Higher Learning.
+The baccalaureate degree program in nursing (BSN), Doctor of Nursing Practice program, and post-graduate APRN certificate program at The University of Southern Mississippi are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791, and the Board of Trustees of State Institutions of Higher Learning.